 Students must hold a Masters in Occupational Therapy (MSOT) from an accredited program to be licensed as an occupational therapist.
 That said, per the Accreditation Council for Occupational Therapy Education (ACOTE) there are no accredited entry-level occupational therapy programs that are 100% online.
 Some programs may, however, offer some courses or parts of courses online.ii

-Online Master of Science – Assistive Technology Studies and Human Services
+What is an Online Master of Science in Assistive Technology Studies and Human Services?

 For students who want to enable persons with disabilities to live more independently but do not want to pursue a MSOT degree, a Master of Science – Assistive Technology Studies and Human Services (MS-ATHS) degree may provide an alternative.
 An online MS-ATHS could prepare graduates to integrate the links between physical disabilities and assistive, adaptive and access technologies.
 Full-time online students might earn their degree in about two years.